 Simmons Buntin

-Though Simmons Buntin’s terrain has varied from the scrub oak hammocks of central Florida to the thorny scarps of the Sonoran Desert, his path seems always directed by the pursuit of an elegant balance between the built and natural environments.
-He has published poetry, essays, and technical articles in publications as varied as Edible Baja Arizona, North American Review, Kyoto Journal, and Bulletin of Science, Technology, and Society.
-He has a master’s degree in urban and regional planning from the University of Colorado Denver, concluded by an award-winning thesis on sustainable suburban downtown redevelopment, and an MFA in creative writing from the University of Arizona.
-Simmons migrated from energy services program manager for the U.S. Department of Energy to marketing and communications manager the University of Arizona’s College of Architecture, Planning, and Landscape Architecture, and lives in Tucson, Arizona.
+Simmons Buntin is the founding editor-in-chief of Terrain.org and the president and member of the board of Terrain Publishing, Terrain.org’s parent nonprofit organization.
+He has published poetry, essays, and technical articles in publications as varied as Edible Baja Arizona, Orion, Kyoto Journal, and Bulletin of Science, Technology, and Society.
+He has a Master of Urban and Regional Planning from the University of Colorado Denver, concluded by an award-winning thesis on sustainable suburban downtown redevelopment, and an MFA in Creative Writing from the University of Arizona.
+His paying gig is as director of marketing and communications for the University of Arizona’s College of Information Science.
+He lives in a small, mid-century townhome community in Tucson, Arizona, where somehow he got talked into serving on the HOA board of directors.

+Simmons’s newest book is Satellite: Essays on Fatherhood and Home, Near and Far (Trinity University Press, 2025), which Janisse Ray calls “a field guide to a father’s love.”
 He has won an Academy of American Poets Prize, Colorado Artist’s Fellowship for Poetry, and grants from the U.S. Forest Service, Arizona Commission on the Arts, and the Tucson-Pima Arts Council.
 His first book of poetry, Riverfall, was published in 2005 and his second, Bloom, was published in 2010, both by Ireland’s Salmon Poetry.
 His book Unsprawl: Remixing Spaces as Places (co-authored with Ken Pirie) was published by Planetizen Press in 2013.
-Catch up with him at www.SimmonsBuntin.com.
+He is the editor, with Elizabeth Dodd and Derek Sheffield, of Dear America: Letters of Hope, Habitat, Defiance, and Democracy, published on Earth Day 2020 by Trinity University Press.
+Catch up with him at www.SimmonsBuntin.com or on Substack at Urban Wild.

 Jennifer Case